devjaimul/bmi_calculator/README.md

-This is a BMI calculator
+#This is a BMI calculator

-A new Flutter project.

 YouTube video link: https://youtube.com/shorts/hwuWMKYurU0?si=AuWOfREAwWVPODgY